CS102-Classroom-Notes-and-Assignments/syllabus/README.md

 We will be using Github Classroom for submitting all assignments.

 *Grading Breakdown:*
-Programming assignments: 75%
+Programming assignments: 80%
    * The grading rubric substantially considers both correctness of the solution and style (e.g., efficiency, clarity, quality of comments and other documentation).
    * All assignments given at the end of class must be turned in *before* the start of the next class.
 Revisions can be made to submitted homework by the next class for half credit.
 If your program does not run, it will be a 0.
    * Your program will be graded for Correctness: 85% Style: 15%

-Quizzes and other forms of assessment: 25%
+Quizzes: 20%
-   * There will be three short quizes 15%
+   *  There will be 4 quizzes throughout the semester which will be announced beforehand.
-   * Final Project Presentation, 10%

 # 2022 Fall Class Schedule
 1. August 30th - Class Introduction, Intro to Linx env, Github, Hello word